richarddd/tda571_project/README.md

 3 - Point Unity to the main project folder on your hard drive (BallTanks\) 4 - Click File->Build & Run to try out the game
 5 - You now have everything set up in Unity and you can add/remove/edit files or assets as necessary

+For the best experience possible, we recommend running the game at your monitor's native resolution, with the "Fantastic" quality setting.

 Credits:
 --------